ulpanb123/English-for-Kids-/README.md

 # English-for-Kids-
 An android app aimed to teach kids elementary english words
 1. In the main screen, the user has to enter his/her name and age.
 The app remembers the username to address him/her in the following activities.
 Also, I made the app available in russian too.
-So, in bottom of the main screen will be a botton to change the language of the app.
+So, in the bottom of the main screen will be a botton to change the language of the app.
 When the user clicks, he/she sees a message on how to change the app language.

 2. When the user successfully inputs all the required fields, we will move to screen 2.
 In screen 2, he/she will have to choose the category of the test.
 I have divided the words to different categories such as actions, family, emotions, etc.
 When the user clicks one of the items in the list (eg: actions), he goes to the next screen where the game starts.